Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 ### H@H download

-This is a new feature, because previously I did not have access to it and hence could not add it.
-This is not enabled by default and you will need to edit [a setting](#`archive_type_to_download`) to use it by selecting the H@H resample size or the H@H original version to download.
-When the target H@H resample size is not available for a gallery, the script will automatically download the original version instead.
-This can happen very often at least when you are downloading newly uploaded galleries before their resamples become available.
-For this reason, I decided to let the script switch to original without giving a notification, because otherwise the notifications may frequently pause the download process.

-This is feature is new, because I do not have access to the H@H downloader and could only add it now with [external help](#credits).
-I wrote this feature blindly and cannot test it myself, so let me know if you have problems with it.
-I just found out that the H@H downloader option does not stay free for a week after it is unlocked like the doggie bag archiver, so bugs and problems with this option would actually hurt your GP wallet.
-Please keep the script up-to-date and be careful with this option.
+This is feature is new, because I do not have access to the H@H downloader and could only add it now with [external help](#credits) after receiving two feature requests.
+Since I wrote this feature blindly and also cannot test it myself, it has had significant problems due to insufficient third-party information and testing.
+Furthermore, I recently found out that the H@H downloader option does not stay free for a week after it is unlocked like the doggie bag archiver, so bugs and problems with this option would actually hurt your GP wallet.

+Therefore, you need to be very careful when you set the script to use this downloader; in particular, you should watch your GP wallet and stop any singular download that cannot finish within a minute.
+I am afraid I cannot be responsible for this feature at the moment.
+You should report any problem you have had with this downloader and I will try to somehow patch it up.
+This is also why it is important to keep this script up-to-date.

+This feature is not enabled by default, so if you do wish to use this downloader, you will need to edit [a setting](#`archive_type_to_download`) by selecting the target H@H download option.
+Moreover, the archiver setting in your EH home settings needs to be on "manual select", because other options would automatically select the original or resample doggie bag archive, hence not giving you the chance to use this downloader.

+When a target H@H resample size is not available for a gallery, the script will automatically download the original version instead.
+This can happen very often, so I decided to let the script switch to original without giving a notification, because otherwise the notifications may frequently pause the download process.

 [⇧ Back to table of contents](#table-of-contents)